bsmg/beat-saber-community-wiki/faq.md

 Check out our [beginner's guide](beginners-guide)!

 ## How do I get more songs?
-If you don't like using [beatsaver](https://www.beatsaver.com) to find songs, here are some other tools to help you out!
+> [Beatsaver](https://www.beatsaver.com) is the master repository of custom songs made by the community.
+Many other tools and sites enhance the experience of downloading custom songs, but this site is the source of truth.

-### Beast Saber
+### BeastSaber
-[Beast Saber](https://www.bsaber.com) is a review site that aims to curate all of the songs on Beat Saver!
+[Beast Saber](https://www.bsaber.com) is a review site that aims to curate all of the songs on BeatSaver.
 You can also download playlists, follow mappers, find songs using advanced sorting methods and more.
-Created by elliotttate.

-### Beat Drop
+### Song Downloading Tools
+The following are programs to be used on the desktop to help you download custom songs, with some other features as well.
+* [Beat Saber Dowloader](https://drive.google.com/file/d/1QWedF77hWYbqcigIWa2UcpXlhqGTjwR1/view) a map downloader by Sturdyfool0.
-[Beat Drop](https://bsaber.com/beatdrop/) is a desktop application that allows you to download songs, and create playlists as well!
-Created by StarGazer1258.
+* [BeatDrop](https://bsaber.com/beatdrop/) allows you to download songs, create playlists, and also serves as a mod installer, by StarGazer1258.

-### BeatList
-An app to manage playlist for beatsaber.
-Made by Alaanor, [get it here](https://github.com/Alaanor/beatlist)!
+* [BeatList]((https://github.com/Alaanor/beatlist)) is a similar app to BeatDrop to manage playlists for beatsaber, by Alaanor.

 ## How do I make my own custom levels?
 See [mapping](../mapping)!